-Buying a SIM Card or eSIM in New Zealand
+Buying a SIM Card or eSIM for Travel in New Zealand

 Staying connected in the country used to be a costly, frustrating exercise.
 Wi-Fi was slow and rarely free, even in hotels, and most cell plans had high prices and tiny data allowances.